Skip to content

 TrafficLight2

-The state transition diagram of the TrafficLight2 is shown in Figure 1 and the entire specification of the TrafficLight project can be displayed by opening the get as PDFTrafficLight2 document.
+The state transition diagram of the TrafficLight2 is shown in Figure 1 and the entire specification of the TrafficLight project can be displayed by opening the TrafficLight2.pdf document.
 Note that only the TrafficLight state machine has been replaced by the new TrafficLight2 state machine.
 The other two state machines: Light and Flash are the same as they were presented in the book.

 Conclusions